 We typically will review an SDS and sample of the material.
 If it is a familiar chemical, we can buy based on the sample and SDS review.
 If it is unfamiliar or considered a hazardous chemical we can still work on it, possibly brokering the chemical.
 Our range of chemicals is broad.

-Typically 8AM to Noon and 1PM to 3:45 PM Tue.
-To Fri.
+Typically 8AM to Noon and 1PM to 3:45 PM Tuesday to Friday.
 Monday we begin at 10AM.

 We do own 90,000 square feet at our main location and we lease an overflow warehouse of another 100,000 square feet used for our de-packaging process for packaged, cased goods.